 NYSSMMT CALL TO ACTION ON NAICS: North America Industry Classification System.

+5.21.2020 - Launch as leaders of the Call to Action to remove the identification of "massage parlor" from the classification system.
 Call to Action: NYSSMMT to call NYS LMTs to request deletion of "massage parlors" from the code 812199 - Personal Care during proposal period for 2022 release

 (5.27.2020 - Our efforts received industry acknowledgement though NYSSMMT was not named in this Massage Magazine article regarding industry leadership during COVID-19)